rraymondx/1800_202330_BBY25/README.md

 * Hi, my name is Raymond.
 I am excited to learn and build a program from the start!!
 * Hi, my name is Bavneet.
 I am excited to be here.
 * Hi, my name is Will.
 I love Git and Github.
 My favorite color is blue and I love cats and dogs.
 I have blonde hair.
 That was a lie.
 I am the best!
 No seriously, I'm cool!
-* ...
-* Hi, my name is Will.
-I love Git and Github.
-My favorite color is blue and I love cats and dogs.
-I have blonde hair.
-That was a lie. nah

 ## 3. Technologies and Resources Used
 List technologies (with version numbers), API's, icons, fonts, images, media or data sources, and other resources that were used.